 I love feedback, so if you find any errors or omissions or have any improvement suggestions, I invite you to contact me and be a part of contributing to this website.

-Disclaimers: I’m not paid to write this Mintos review nor am I employed by any of the companies I write about.
-In most cases I have invested or continue to invest my own money through these companies.
-The sign up links on this website are referral links.
+Disclaimers: I’m not paid to write this Mintos review, nor am I employed by any of the companies I write about.
+In most cases, I have invested or continue to invest my own money through these companies.
+The sign-up links on this website are referral links.
 When you sign up for an account through my website, I receive a referral fee directly from the companies, at no cost to you.
 Your support enables me to continue to operate the Financial Thing website.
 You can read more about my referral links here.

 ** This unbiased Mintos review is for information purposes only and should not be considered investment advice.
-Opinions expressed in this Mintos review are based upon my investing experiences.
+Opinions expressed in this Mintos review are based on my investing experiences.
 All information was deemed to be correct at the time of writing.
 Peer to peer lending contains risks so never invest more than you can afford to lose. **